 Your vet’s information and professional opinion

-Typically, pets with a good prognosis are more likely to gain financial backing.
-Documentation from your dog’s veterinarian will be requested, which is likely to include in-depth look at the diagnosis, treatment plan (including its success rate), recovery timeline, and expected quality of life for the dog post-procedure.
+Documentation from your dog’s veterinarian will be requested, which will likely include an in-depth look at the diagnosis, treatment plan (including its success rate), recovery timeline, and expected quality of life for the dog post-procedure.

 Your dog’s breed

-Labrador LifelineIf you have a particular breed, research sanctuaries and/or leagues that exclusively work with that breed.
-Organizations like this exist to specially focus on and treat breeds they have a soft spot for.
+Organizations like this exist to especially focus on and treat breeds they have a soft spot for.
 Just a few examples include:

-A quick Google search will often reveal breed-specific institutions who may be willing to help you and your ailing pet; however, you can always contact a local shelter and ask if they work with any specific organization they’d recommend, too.
+A quick Google search will often reveal breed-specific institutions that may be willing to help you and your ailing pet; however, you can always contact a local shelter and ask if they work with any specific organization they’d recommend, too.

 Your financial situation

-Perhaps your furry friend isn’t going through a major or life-threatening issue, but you’re struggling to afford them proper care.
-Non-profit organizations like PAWS (Pets Are Wonderful Support) work to help low-income families give their pets the best quality of life by fitting the bill for everything from microchipping, routine vaccinations, and spaying or neutering.
+Non-profit organizations like PAWS (Pets Are Wonderful Support) help low-income families give their pets the best quality of life by fitting the bill for everything from microchipping, routine vaccinations, and spaying or neutering.

 Your story (including information regarding your pet’s condition)